pupil-labs/pupil/README.md

 # Pupil
 Open source eye tracking hardware and software platform that started as a thesis project at MIT.
 Pupil is a project in active, community driven development.
 The hardware is accessible, hackable, and affordable.
-The software is open source and written in Python and C when speed is an issue.
+The software is open source and written in `Python` and `C` when speed is an issue.

 Our vision is to create tools for a diverse group of people interested in learning about eye tracking and conducting their eye tracking projects.

-## Setup
+## Get Started
 <table>
 <tr>
 	<td><a href="https://github.com/pupil-labs/pupil/wiki/Getting-Pupil-Hardware">Getting Pupil Hardware</a></td>